 Where to find it

-Within the new Map Viewer, clustering appears on the Settings toolbar on the right as its own button.
+Within Map Viewer, clustering appears on the Settings toolbar on the right as its own button.
 The Clustering button will appear automatically when mapping point features.
 Choose to enable clustering and the map will translate your existing map symbology into clustered features.
 For example, the map below shows historic piracy events, like we have seen in John Nelson’s Piracy & Time Travel blog.
 When clustered, the different types of piracy are grouped and represented with the color of the most common type of piracy.
 The size of the symbol shows how many events of piracy are within that cluster.

 Have you ever used clustering and thought “how many points are in that cluster?”.
 With the newest release, you can now see how many points are in a cluster by a label that appears on each symbol.
 This makes it easy to see where there are a concentration of point features in your data.